piotrmurach/finite_machine/README.md

 [coverage]: https://coveralls.io/r/peter-murach/finite_machine
 [inchpages]: http://inch-pages.github.io/github/peter-murach/finite_machine

 A minimal finite state machine with a straightforward and intuitive syntax.
 You can quickly model states and add callbacks that can be triggered synchronously or asynchronously.
+The machine is event driven with a focus on passing synchronous and asynchronous messages to trigger state transitions.

 ## Features